 Tawa has responsibility for grantmaking in the Chicago Commitment program, a portfolio aimed at achieving a city that is connected and integrated, where prosperity is shared, opportunity is equitable, and civic and cultural assets are available to everyone.

-Prior to joining the MacArthur Foundation, Tawa served as the Director of Education Policy and Partnerships in the Office of Mayor Rahm Emanuel.
-In this role, Tawa focused on supporting educational opportunities across the K-16 spectrum, with particular emphasis on high school and college.
+Prior to joining MacArthur, Tawa served as the Director of Education Policy and Partnerships in the Office of Mayor Rahm Emanuel.
+In this role, Tawa focused on supporting educational opportunities across the K-16 spectrum.
 Tawa also served as the inaugural Interim Director for Thrive Chicago, a multi-sector collective that aims to align efforts with improved outcomes for all Chicagoans, from cradle-to-career.
-Previously, Tawa served as Executive Director of Strategic Partnerships at the City Colleges of Chicago where she establishing partnerships and programs to help support Reinvention, the District’s bold reform strategy designed to increase the number of graduates earning credentials of economic value and successfully transitioning to four year colleges and successful careers.
-Tawa served as Assistant to Mayor Richard M. Daley for Education and executed the Mayor's overall education vision for the City of Chicago.
-Prior to that, Tawa worked at the Chicago Public Schools in varying capacities including, as Senior Manager for the Chicago Public Schools Community Schools Initiative and as a project manager in the CPS Office of Planning and Development.
+Previously, Tawa served as Executive Director of Strategic Partnerships at the City Colleges of Chicago.
+Prior to that, Tawa also served as Assistant to Mayor Richard M. Daley for Education and worked at the Chicago Public Schools as Senior Manager of the Community Schools Initiative.

 Tawa holds an MA from the University of Chicago’s School of Social Service Administration, a BA from Spelman College and she is a Class of 2018 Leadership Greater Chicago Fellow, the region’s premier civic leadership development program.